grpc/proposal/NODEJS-CLIENT-INTERCEPTORS.md

 /**
  * @param {object} options
  * @param {MethodDescriptor} options.method_descriptor A container of properties describing the call (see below)
- * @param {grpc.ChannelCredentials} [options.credentials] Credentials used to authenticate with the server
+ * @param {grpc.CallCredentials} [options.credentials] Credentials used to authenticate with the server
  * @param {number} [options.deadline] The deadline for the call
  * @param {string} [options.host] The server to call
  * @param {grpc.Call} [options.parent] The parent call